 Glycolic acid is an alpha hydroxy acid (AHA) used in a variety of cleansers, moisturizers and toners.
 It is derived from sugarcane.
 It has a very good penetrating effect and is extremely useful for oily skin.

-Glycolic acid is considered safe to use.
+Glycolic acid is considered safe to use but consult your doctor if you have sensitive skin.
 Water neutralises its acidic effect when it is rinsed off after cleansing.

 Niacinamide, a form of vitamin B3 offers a host of benefits to skin.
 It controls the production of sebum and controls the existing acne on oily skin, if any.